nikisil/ExecutiveHour/Irem_Arima_model/README.md

 RMSE of the model on the validation set is: 7.198 and RMSE of the model on the test set is: 7.213

 Results show that the Arima model does a decent job forecasting DA prices compared to the baseline model where the prediction for the current DA price is the DA_price (t-1D).
+The downside of the Arima model on the other hand is that depending on the maximum iteration number, the training may take a long time.

 In this folder, one can find a sample Jupyter notebook demonstrating how to use the ArimaModel() class with a trivial example and another Jupyter notebook that has the code of the same model with annotations.